Black Russian Cake with Kahlua filling and a chocolate ganache is rich, creamy and delicious. It’s quick, easy, delicious and perfect for any occasion

 - 1/2 cup powdered sugar

-- 10 oz dark bar chocolate not chocolate chips
+- 10 oz dark bar chocolate Do not use chocolate chips

-- *1 pint Heavy Whipping Cream make sure it's not "Ultra Pasturized"
+- 1 pint Heavy Whipping Cream * make sure it's not "Ultra-Pasteurized"

 Preheat the oven to 350 degrees F. Generously grease tube or bundt pan.